freenas/iocage-plugin-nextcloud/README.md

 Then add your domain to Nextcloud known hosts in `/usr/local/www/nextcloud/config/config.php`.

+In both case, self-signed or Letsencrypt issued, certificates are renewed every 90 days.

 ## Technical details

 - Fail2ban is configured to ban users for 24h after 3 wrong connection attempt in a 12h time frame.